haris88jam/DesignPatterns/README.md

 # DesignPatterns
-This repo is a training in desing patterns used in OOP.
+This repo is a training in design patterns used in OOP.
 Implementation in Java.